-Hemorrhoids are swollen veins in your rectum or around your anus.
+Hemorrhoids are swollen or inflamed veins in your rectum or around your anus.
 They are very common, especially in people who are pregnant.
 The type of hemorrhoid you have depends on where it occurs.

 - Internal: involve the veins inside the anus at the rectum.
 They usually don’t hurt but may bleed during a bowel movement.

 - Prolapsed: often stretch down until they swell outside the anus.
 It may shrink back inside the rectum on its own, or you can gently push it back inside.

 - External: involve the veins outside the anus.
-They can be itchy or painful and can sometimes crack and bleed.
+They can be itchy or tender and can sometimes crack and bleed.
 A blood clot may form which can be painful and uncomfortable.

 Symptoms of hemmorroids

 If you have a hemorrhoid, you may feel a tender lump on the edge of your anus.
-You may also see blood on the toilet paper after wiping or in the toilet after a bowel movement.
-You may feel itchy in that area.
-Or you may feel pain.
-Pain is most likely to occur after a bowel movement or strenuous activity, like lifting something heavy.
+You may also see blood in the toilet or on toilet paper after a bowel movement.
+You may feel pain or itchiness in that area.
+Pain is most likely to occur with bowel movements (especially hard stools) or strenuous activities, like lifting something heavy.